eyob2010/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown betty hello used to change the ownership to betty. touch command used to create an empty file. chmod u+x used to add executable permission to the owner of a file. chmod 114 is used to set different permissions.
+chown betty hello used to change the ownership to betty. touch command used to create an empty file. chmod u+x used to add executable permission to the owner of a file. chmod 514 is used to set different permissions. chmod 511 is used to add execute permission to all.